Supporting female founder initiatives across the UK & Ireland

-“We’re one of the only Scottish manufacturing companies supplying to all of the UK defence industry’s prime contractors,” says managing director Mark Walker.
+“We’re one of the only Scottish manufacturing companies supplying to all of the UK defence industry’s prime contractors.”

-From premises in Glasgow, Basildon and Poland, the family-owned business manufactures complex parts for the aerospace and defence industries.
+From premises in Glasgow, Basildon and Poland, Walker Precision Engineering, a family-owned business, manufactures complex parts for the aerospace and defence industries.

 The company has become the partner of choice when it comes to high-precision machining, specialist surface treatment and assembly capabilities.
 But Walker Precision Engineering hasn’t always focused on aerospace and defence – when it was founded in 1979, it was a much simpler affair.